KazanExpress/argocd-terraform-plugin/docs/howitworks.md

 ##### Automatically ignoring `<placeholder>` strings
 The plugin tries to be helpful and will ignore strings in the format `<string>` if the `avp.kubernetes.io/path` annotation is missing, and only try to replace [inline-path placeholders](#inline-path-placeholders)

-This can be very useful when using AVP with YAML/JSON that uses `<string>`'s for other purposes, for example in CRD's with usage information:
+This can be very useful when using ATP with YAML/JSON that uses `<string>`'s for other purposes, for example in CRD's with usage information:
 ```yaml
 kind: CustomResourceDefinition
 apiVersion: v1